GSaiDheeraj/GSaiDheeraj/README.md

 <img align='right' src="https://remakelearning.org/wp-content/uploads/2020/01/122.gif" width="230">

+- 🔭 I’m a Data Scientist at HighRadius.
-- 🔭 I’m currently final year student.
+- 🌱 I’m currently masters student at Intternational University of Applied Sciences.
-- 🌱 I’m currently exploring stocks, some high rated books like "Think & Grow Rich by Napolean Hill" etc. and Data Science/ ML.
-- 👯 I’m looking to collaborate on Data Science stuffs
+- 👯 I’m looking to collaborate on Data Science stuffs.
-- 🤔 I’m looking for help with Open Source Projects.
 - 💬 Ask me about Data analytics and Machine Learning.
 - 📫 How to reach me: <a href= "https://www.linkedin.com/in/gummadi-saidheeraj/">LinkedIn</a>, <a href= "dheerajsaigummadi@gmail.com">Gmail</a>
 - ⚡The space in which we live should be for the person we are becoming now, not fot the person we were in the past ⚡